turingschool/gear-up/journey-mapping.markdown

 ## Introduction
 What is a journey map?
-Review these two examples, both of which document users experience with tech services ([Broadband Provider Journey](https://www.smashingmagazine.com/wp-content/uploads/2014/12/1-broadband-provider-journey-large-opt.jpg), [Healthrageous Player Journey](http://uxmastery.com/wp-content/uploads/2014/09/hr_journey-high-res.jpg)).
+Review these two examples, both of which document users' experience with tech services ([Broadband Provider Journey](https://www.smashingmagazine.com/wp-content/uploads/2014/12/1-broadband-provider-journey-large-opt.jpg), [Healthrageous Player Journey](http://uxmastery.com/wp-content/uploads/2014/09/hr_journey-high-res.jpg)).
 We will then watch this [video](https://www.youtube.com/watch?v=wMMGhH_cR-8) from the the United States Digital Service (USDS) that demonstrates a part of the user interview process.
-The full story of the USDS's redesign of the Veteran's Affairs (VA) health care web experience is outlined here, [Introducing a New Digital Application for Health Care at VA](https://medium.com/the-u-s-digital-service/introducing-a-new-digital-application-for-healthcare-at-va-610d8bac4c78#.n5ee0di4d)).
+The full story of the USDS's redesign of the Veteran's Affairs (VA) health care web experience is outlined here, [Introducing a New Digital Application for Health Care at VA](https://medium.com/the-u-s-digital-service/introducing-a-new-digital-application-for-healthcare-at-va-610d8bac4c78#.n5ee0di4d).

 ## Pair Up and Pick Topics (5 min)
 Students start in groups of 4 and will need to divide again into pairs (pair A/B and pair C/D).
 Each pair should decide on a user experience they can both attest to and have experienced personally.

 When picking a user experience for your pair, pick a journey that has a beginning and end, and a product or well-defined bounds that the user is interacting with.
 Examples include:

   * Taking public transportation to work/school for the first time
   * Getting a Colorado drivers license
   * Filing an insurance claim after a car accident
   * Completing your first programming project at Turing
   * Finding a new job
   * Buying items from Amazon Pantry

 While you may enjoy focusing on tech-related experiences, feel free to chose other topics.
-You can practice the targeted skills of this exercise -- asking questions, empathizing, and discovering the intimacies of another person's experience -- across a varied set of topics.
+You can practice the targeted skills of this exercise (asking questions, empathizing, and discovering the intimacies of another person's experience) across a varied set of topics.

 ## Interview Round I (15 min)